klimbeta/klimbeta/docs/reference/Route/RouteDifficulty/RouteComplexity.md

             - NoviceClimbers usually don’t place their feet in the OptimalRoutePosition on Volume.
             - Volumes are a great way to increase the RouteComplexity of RouteGrade.Low.
     - RouteComplexity(High)
-        - LoadingSurfaceCount
+        - RouteSurfaceCount
         - RedHerring Surface
     - RouteComplexity(Low)
     - RouteComplexity(++)
     - RouteComplexity(--)
     - Neuro
-        - Remember which LoadingSurface to choose.
+        - Remember which RouteSurface to choose.
-            - Climbers must be able to select the best Hold and LoadingSurface from many options.
+            - Climbers must be able to select the best Hold and RouteSurface from many options.
 Selection implies excess.
     - See(LegendsOnly)

 ## RouteLine